Driving down marketing costs with highly optimized, targeted campaigns might be a better idea than generating maximum exposure.

 For one reason or another, medical marketers seem to be obsessed with the “Mad Men” model of marketing (no, we’re not talking about suave suits and heavy drinking).
 That model says, “We should generate maximum brand awareness on as many channels as possible.”
 It’s a grandiose, bigger-is-better worldview.

 But the internet killed Mad Men, or at least their 1960s mass-marketing philosophy.
-In its place comes the crystal clarity of data-driven marketing, which was recently named the top priority for brands in 2016 in an Econsultancy survey of industry professionals.
+In its place comes the crystal clarity of data-driven marketing, which was recently named the top priority for brands in 2016 in an Econsultancy survey of industry professionals, according to GFM.
 This mentality focuses on brand efficiency, and says, “Forget our global reach.
 How are our campaigns performing with regard to spending?
 Where can we drive down costs and optimize our message?”

 For your medical practice, the latter is typically the more effective approach.
 Here’s why:

 Medical marketing campaigns have one goal: driving ROI.
 Crafting a clever tagline on a billboard ad is all well and good, but generating a maximum number of new patients at the lowest possible cost is even better.
 For a majority of medical practices, especially those with limited marketing budgets, being everywhere is not as important as building a meaningful presence in a highly targeted location.

 Rather than gauging your overall reach, it’s more important to ask: what’s your current cost-per-acquisition (CPA)?
 How many patient leads are you driving?
 Which channels have the highest qualification rates?
 Which target keywords — anywhere from 300-1,000 per campaign, with over 50 different copy variants — generate the highest traffic, and with which demographic groups?